jundalisay/superb/content/en/research/mohammad/quran/sura-085.md

 ---
 title: "THE CONSTELLATIONS (al-Buruj)"
-heading: "Sura 85a of the Quran Simplified"
+heading: "Sura 85 of the Quran Simplified"
 date: 2021-09-26
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-084
-linkbtext: "Index"
+linkbtext: "sura-084"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-086
-linkftext: "Index"
+linkftext: "sura-086"
 ---